-Running time: Approx 20 minutes, performed at repeated intervals throughout an evening
+Running time: 20 minutes, performed at repeated intervals throughout an evening

-Sections of Truck were developed during a Fellowship with Experimental Film Virginia 2014.
+Sections of TRUCK were developed during Fellowships with Experimental Film Virginia 2014, 2017.

 Running time: 33 minutes